 BC = (High + Low)/2

 As you can see from the above CPR formula, all the 3 levels are calculated using just 3 variables, High, Low, and Close price.
 When you add CPR levels in a stock’s chart, TC is highest.
 The pivot is at the center and BC is the lowest level.
-However, depending on market conditions TC’s value may be lower than BC.
-Irrespective of the calculation, the highest of the 3 values is typically termed as TC and the lowest in BC.
+However, depending on market conditions TC’s value may be lower than BC’s.
+Irrespective of the calculation, the highest of the 3 values is typically termed TC and the lowest is BC.

 The fundamental idea behind this indicator is that the particular day’s trading range captures everything about the market sentiment, and hence this range can be used to predict the price movement of the following days.

-The previous day’s high, low, and close prices are used to calculate the CPR levels for the current day.
+We use the previous day’s high, low, and close prices to calculate the CPR levels for the current day.
 And these levels remain constant throughout the day.

-On Kite search for ‘Pivot’ in studies, and you’ll find the CPR indicator –
+Let us attach the CPR indicator on the Zerodha platform.
+On Zerodha Kite search for ‘Pivot’ in studies, and you’ll find the CPR indicator –

 One thing that stands out is the varying width of the CPR.
 Here, the three points have been marked.

-Whenever, we have a sideways movement, the next day’s CPR narrow ranged, this is exactly what we observe the next day.
-Now the 2nd day itself was trending day.
+Whenever we have a sideways movement, the next day’s CPR narrow ranged, this is exactly what we observe the next day.
+Now the 2nd day itself was a trending day.
 Hence the CPR for 3rd day was a wide-ranged one.

 So the point is –

-- If today is a trending day, tomorrow’s CPR is a wide-ranged one.
-Higher the trend, wider is the CPR.
+• If today is a trending day, tomorrow’s CPR is a wide-ranged one.
+The weaker the trend, the wider the CPR.

-Bullish outlook, look for buying opportunities when the current market price is higher than ‘Top central pivot’ or the (TC).
+Look for buying opportunities when the current market price is higher than the ‘Top central pivot’ or the (TC).

 Let me elaborate.
 Assume a stock has rallied for a bit.
 The current market price is higher than the TC, and you are looking for an opportunity to set up a buy trade.